 The ACA requires the Centers for Medicare & Medicaid Services (CMS) to develop a methodology to reduce Federal Medicaid DSH allotments by the above-specified amount each year.
 The largest reductions are imposed on the states with the lowest percentage of uninsured individuals and those that do not target their DSH payments to hospitals with high volumes of Medicaid patients and uncompensated care.
 Smaller reductions are imposed on low-DSH states (defined as states with total DSH payments of between zero and 3% of total Medicaid spending).

-To give a sense of magnitude, under an FY 2017 CMS rule to allocate Medicaid DSH reductions among states, New York alone would absorb a $1.8 billion cut—a devastating 17% of the national reduction.
+To give a sense of magnitude, under an FY 2017 CMS rule to allocate Medicaid DSH reductions among states, New York alone would absorb an untenable $1.8 billion cut—17% of the national reduction.

 Safety Net Hospitals Are Already Financially Distressed

 Hospitals and other health care providers continue to experience enormous financial pressure after the COVID-19 pandemic.
-Worsening workforce shortages and rising costs have accelerated a decades-long crisis that has severely strained many New York hospitals.
+Worsening workforce shortages and rising labor and supply costs have accelerated a decades-long crisis that has severely strained many New York hospitals.

 New York State has approximately 30 voluntary hospitals receiving extraordinary State subsidies because of their high Medicaid payer mix and/or precarious financial position, with many public and other voluntary hospitals also experiencing severe financial distress.
 The Medicaid DSH cuts could force some of New York’s struggling public and voluntary safety net hospitals to reduce services or even close their doors for good.

 Congress should eliminate the Medicaid DSH cuts for at least two years.
-DSH funding is essential to ensuring that financially struggling safety net hospitals can continue to serve low-income individuals and vulnerable communities.
+DSH funding at its current level is essential to ensuring that financially struggling safety net hospitals can continue to serve low-income individuals and vulnerable communities.

 DSH Cap Calculation Should Include Medicaid Shortfalls from Dual-Eligible Patients

-The Federal government freezes the amount of DSH funding that individual hospitals can receive at their “DSH cap”—the amount of their losses from treating Medicaid patients and the uninsured.
-The CAA, 2021 changed the methodology for calculating the hospital-specific DSH limit to include only costs and payments associated with Medicaid-eligible individuals where Medicaid is the primary payer.
-The calculation therefore excludes Medicaid shortfalls from services provided to Medicaid-eligible beneficiaries who are dually eligible for Medicare or other coverage.
-The policy, effective spring 2024, will reduce New York hospitals’ Medicaid DSH caps by an estimated 25% retroactive to October 1, 2021.
+The Federal government freezes the amount of DSH funding that individual hospitals can receive at their “DSH cap” (see above).
+The Consolidated Appropriations Act of 2021 changed the methodology for calculating the hospital-specific DSH limit to include only costs and payments associated with Medicaid-eligible individuals where Medicaid is the primary payer.
+The new calculation excludes Medicaid shortfalls from services provided to Medicaid-eligible beneficiaries who are dually eligible for Medicare or other coverage.
+This DSH cap policy, which went into effect earlier this year, will eventually reduce New York hospitals’ Medicaid DSH caps by an estimated 25% retroactive to October 1, 2021.

 Hospitals typically operate at a loss for dual-eligible patients.
-Medicare margins have become increasingly negative, and in some cases hospitals receive no payments from Medicaid.
-The new DSH cap calculation will exacerbate safety net hospitals’ financial challenges and could disrupt access to care for the most vulnerable patients.
+Medicare margins have become increasingly negative, and in some cases, hospitals receive no payments from Medicaid.
+The new DSH cap calculation will exacerbate safety net hospitals’ financial challenges and could disrupt access to care for an extremely vulnerable patient population.

-Congress should amend the CAA, Division CC, Section 203, to allow hospitals to include in their DSH cap calculation Medicaid shortfalls from Medicare dual-eligible patients and individuals dually covered by an “applicable plan” (i.e., liability insurance, no-fault insurance, or workers’ compensation laws or plans).
+GNYHA strongly supports the Save Our Safety Net Hospitals Act (H.R.
+9351), which would amend the CAA’s DSH cap policy by allowing hospitals to include in their DSH cap calculation Medicaid shortfalls from Medicare dual-eligible patients and individuals dually covered by an “applicable plan” (i.e., liability insurance, no-fault insurance, or workers’ compensation laws or plans).